mhmdehab/ArcadeGameBTS/README.md

     ![im7](Photos/im7.png "im7")

-   - After selecting your desired mode the game loads the letters of each word randomly on a block and there is stacks to order the words on in addition to a timer of 2 mins; once you have completed ordering all words you         gain point based on which data structure you picked and the number of words and also you gain a few seconds to to help getting a higher score; the player uses lmb to pick each block of a certain letter and place it on        its corresponding stack; the player should drag the letters according to the rules of each data structure.
+   - After selecting your desired mode the game loads the letters of each word randomly on a block and there is stacks to order the words on, in addition to a timer of 2 mins; once you have completed ordering all words you         gain point based on which data structure you picked and the number of words and also you gain a few seconds to to help getting a higher score; the player uses lmb to pick each block of a certain letter and place it on        its corresponding stack; the player should drag the letters according to the rules of each data structure.

     ![im8](Photos/im8.png "im8")
     ![im9](Photos/im9.png "im9")